dougeby/IntuneDocs/intune/shared-device-settings-ios.md

 4. In **Platform**, select **iOS**.
 In **Profile type**, select **Device features**.
 5. In **Settings**, select **Lock Screen Message (supervised only)**.
 Configure the following settings:

     - **Asset tag information**: Enter information about the asset tag of the device.
-For example, enter `Owned by Contoso Corp`.
+For example, enter `123xyz`.

-        The text you enter is shown on the sign-in window and lock screen on the device.
+        The text you enter is shown on the login window and lock screen on the device.

     - **Lock screen footnote**: If the device is lost or stolen, enter a note that might help get the device returned.
+You can enter any text you want in the field.
 For example, enter something like `If found, call Contoso at ...`.

-    Variables can also be used for these settings.
-For example, to show the serial number, enter `Serial Number {{serialNumber}}`.
+    Device tokens can also be used to add device-specific information to these fields.
+For example, to show the serial number, enter `Serial Number: {{serialnumber}}`.
 On the lock screen, the text shows similar to `Serial Number 123456789ABC`.
 When entering variables, be sure to use curly brackets `{{ }}`.
 [App configuration tokens](app-configuration-policies-use-ios.md#tokens-used-in-the-property-list) includes a list of variables that can be used.
 You can also use `deviceName` or any other device-specific value.

 6. When finished, select **OK** > **OK** > **Create**.
 Your profile is shown in the list.